Divay123321/Raising-A-Ticket/README.md

 - **Denormalized display fields** (e.g. `managerName` on a project, `projectName`/`assignedEngineerName` on a ticket) — Firestore has no joins, so names needed for table/list display are stored alongside the reference ID to avoid N+1 reads.
 Traded off against staleness if a user's name changes, which is rare enough in an internal tool to be an acceptable tradeoff.
 - **Comments and activity log as subcollections** of `tickets/{id}`, not arrays on the ticket document — avoids the 1MB document cap and allows independent pagination.
 - **Dashboard counts** use Firestore's aggregate `.count()` queries rather than a maintained stats document, avoiding a class of "aggregate doc out of sync" bugs at the cost of slightly more read operations — an acceptable tradeoff at this app's scale.
+- **Projects are never deleted.** Every ticket references a project by ID; deleting a project would orphan its tickets' historical references.
+A project that's finished simply moves to `Completed` status instead, preserving a permanent record.
+- **Firebase Web auth-token propagation gap.** Right after login (or a background token refresh), Firestore reads can briefly fail even though the security rules would correctly allow them a moment later.
+A shared `withRetry()` helper wraps every live Firestore stream with a short, silent retry (up to ~3 attempts) before surfacing a real error with a manual Retry action — avoiding both a confusing false error on login and an infinite silent retry that would mask a genuine problem.

+## Possible Future Improvements

+Deliberately out of scope for this build, but natural next steps for a production version:
+- **OAuth (Google Sign-In)** — would remove password management entirely; held off given the setup/testing risk this late in the build.
+- **A "viewed/edited by" audit trail on Projects and Employees**, mirroring the Ticket Activity Timeline.
+- **Cloud Functions-backed custom claims** for role enforcement, instead of Firestore-only rules — more tamper-resistant, at the cost of added infrastructure.